Skip to main content

 }

-Define the directive as a schema transformer function and register it with $directive on the module.
-Like other builder methods, $directive is chained before $schema:
+Write the directive as a schema-transformer (here using @graphql-tools/utils) and register it with $directive before $schema:

 src/modules/custom-native-directive/index.ts